magomimmo/cljs-start/README.md

-After having run the HTTP server and the bREPL, Just open [localhost:3000][12] in a browser, wait a moment and go back to the bREPL to interact with the browser frow the REPL.
+After having run the HTTP server and the bREPL, Just open [localhost:3000][12] in a browser, wait a moment and go back to the bREPL to interact with the browser from the REPL.

 ```clj
 cljs.user=> (js/alert "Hello, ClojureScript!")